callofduty4x/CoD4x_Server/README.md

 ## The most prominent features are:
 * Administration commands
 * Several anticheat measurements
-* Player identification system for secure banning
+* Reliable player identification
 * Pbss like screenshot feature
 * Automated client update, no manual installation needed
 * Backwards compatibility to 1.7 and 1.7a servers
+* Masterserver, when the official one is down again q.q
 * [More](http://todo)

 The Cod4X server can run on Windows and Linux.